-Column A Enactment conferring function Column B Limitation Section 92 (Assistance to a registered for housing purposes.)
+Enactment conferring function Limitation Section 92 (Assistance to a registered for housing purposes.)
 Only in so far as it relates to an aid or adaptation.

-The Community Care and Health (Scotland) Act 2002(34)
+The Community Care and Health (Scotland) Act 2002(33)

+Enactment conferring function Limitation

+Section 5

 (Local authority arrangements for of residential accommodation outwith Scotland.)

+Section 14

 (Payments by local authorities towards expenditure by NHS bodies on prescribed functions.)